ute/custom-numbered-blocks/README.md

 ### Change default options for a class
 The default style (and currently only possible style) renders as a collapsible box with title button, similar to quarto callouts.
 You can change the following options in yaml or individually in the div specification:
   - `colors` : an array of two hex rgb color codes, for title button color and frame color. `colors: [a08080, 500000]` would give a pink title button and dark red frame.
-  - `collapsed`: boolean, default `true`.
+  - `collapse`: boolean, default `true`.
 Initial state of the collapsible box.
   - `label`: the label to print before the number (string).

 ### Groups of classes with joint counter and joint default style